 The aim of New Metaphysical Foundations of Modern Science is to open up a dialogue on the changing scientific worldview both within the scientific community and among the public at large.
 Due to the academic style and rather technical nature of many of the essays, the general reader will find the book heavy going in places, but it provides interesting glimpses of the direction in which some scientists are moving.
 We are clearly witnessing a shift away from a fragmented, mechanical, non-purposive conception of the world toward a more holistic, organic, and purposive conception.
 However, the assumptions of the "new emergent science" naturally need to be scrutinized just as carefully as those of the old science.
 The future direction of science is of great concern to us all for, as Willis Harman says, "the modern scientific worldview is inherently flawed and misleading in ways vital to the well-being of individuals and societies, and inimical to the future viability of human civilization" (p.
 392).

-(Reprinted from Sunrise magazine February/March 1996.
+(From Sunrise magazine February/March 1996.
 Copyright © 1996 by Theosophical University Press)